sighjs/sigh/docs/writing-plugins.md

 # Writing sigh plugins

-sigh will generator your plugin scaffolding for you, all you need to do then is fill in a small amount of code, push to git and you're done.
+sigh will generator your plugin scaffolding for you, all you need to do then is fill in a small amount of code, push to git, `npm publish` and you're done.

 First install sigh-cli:
 ```